hikeventures/hikeventures.github.io/_posts/2015-06-11-best-backpack-for-packrafting.markdown

 ---

 # Disclosure
-The products in this article have not been tested by us.
+I have used the HMG Porter 4400 on my recent trips in [Finnish Lapland](http://www.hikeventures.com/Kaldoaivi/) and [Norway](http://www.hikeventures.com/Finnmark/).
+Other products in this article have not been tested by us.
 This page contains affiliate links.
 Read more [here](http://www.hikeventures.com/about/).